davenpi/davenpi.github.io/_pages/books.md

 Here are some books/essays I enjoyed.
 Some of these I read a long time ago so my memory is hazy.

 - Mountains Beyond Mountains
-- The art of doing science and engineering
+- The art of doing science and engineering by Richard Hamming
-- Losing my virginity
+- Losing my virginity by Richard Branson
 - Genentech
 - Scar Tissue by Anthony Kiedis
 - My Brilliant Friend by Ferrante